Step 7 of the PW Hiring Process

 Observation Only: $10 an hour for your time

-For your first 60-90 minutes shadowing in a specific zone you'll carefully observe an associate while they work.
+For your first 60-90 minutes shadowing in fish and reptiles you'll carefully observe an associate while they work.
 During your prescreen we confirmed after a few minutes in each zone that you had no fears, allergies, or limitations that would prevent you from doing the job.
 This 60-90 minute shadowing will give you a more in depth perspective to help you decide if you want to keep pursuing employment.
-You’ll have a backstage pass to watch our staff in action and see if you’d like to be part of our team.
-For Zones 1, 2, and 3 (primary livestock zones) you’ll observe our opening or closing procedure and for Zone 7 (dog/cat supplies) you’ll shadow an employee two or three times during business hours and try to keep up!
+You’ll have a backstage pass to watch our staff in action and see if you’d like to do what they do.
+You’ll observe our opening or closing procedures and try to keep up!

 Intern Level 2